-Maya Midwifery & Global Health Immersion
+Midwifery & Global Health Immersion Experience

 Cost & Next Steps

-The total cost is $3,600, which includes six weeks of living at the Birth Center, learning from the Maya midwives, field trips, supervision and educational activities by on-site CNM Preceptor, and administrative costs.
-Students will receive a thorough orientation prior to departure and will have assistance arranging travel to the Birth Center, mandatory travel/health insurance, or food and sundries.
+The total cost is $1,800, which includes three weeks living at the Birth Center, learning from the Maya midwives, field trips, supervision and educational activities by on-site CNM Preceptor, and administrative costs.
+The fee does not include airfare and travel to the Birth Center, mandatory travel/health insurance, or food and sundries.
 Food will be bought locally, prepared in the apartment kitchen, and is very inexpensive.

 We are in the process of planning dates for 2019.
 Please send a letter of interest with your preferred dates (three weeks) to Nicole May at email@example.com.